-The in-process tests are performed during the manufacturing of the PVA to detect deviations and defects as early as possible.
+The in-process tests are performed during the manufacturing of the PVA to detect or prevent deviations and defects as early as possible.
 This clause 5.4.3 lists the test to be performed during the manufacturing of the PVA.

 Mass measurement